funnyboy-roks/funnyboy-roks/README.md

 # funnyboy_roks

 Hello, I'm funnyboy_roks, or Funny!
-I have been programming for about four years, building various applications and tools.
+I have been programming for about six years, building various applications and tools.

-I tend to build applications that I find useful, which usually includes web apps, CLI tools, Minecraft plugins, and much more.
+I tend to build applications that I find useful or fun, which usually includes web apps, CLI tools, Minecraft plugins, and more.
 Some of my featured projects can be seen below and on [my website](https://funnyboyroks.com).

-*If you'd like to request a tool or application, you are more than welcome to contact me ([Contact Info](#contact))*
+> If you'd like to request a tool or application, please [contact me](#contact)!

 My Website contains a lot of information that could be useful, as well as a mini portfolio with many of my projects: <https://funnyboyroks.com>